 Don’t underestimate the conditions of your headaches.
 According to Pubmed, approximately 15% of Americans experience migraines, making them one of the leading causes of disability worldwide!

-Did you know that consumers spend over 4 billion dollars on over the counter headache medications to try to temporarily mask their headache pain.
-But anyone who suffers with chronic headaches and migraines knows the frustrations.
-The relief if any is short term.
+Did you know that consumers spend over 4 billion dollars on over-the-counter headache medications to try to temporarily mask their headache pain?
+But anyone who suffers from chronic headaches and migraines knows the frustrations.
+The relief if any is short-term.
 The risk of dangerous side effects is high, and OTC pain medications do nothing to prevent the next big headache right around the corner.

-The American Headache Society shows us data that opioids are being prescribed at alarming high rates.
+The American Headache Society shows us data that opioids are being prescribed at alarmingly high rates.

-- Roughly 21-29% of patients prescribed opioids for pain misuse them.
+- Roughly 21-29% of patients are prescribed opioids for pain misuse.

 - 80% of people who misuse heroin, first misused prescription opioids.

 Stephen Silberstein MD, Jefferson University Professor, says “The problem we have is that many physicians treat the symptoms and not the disease”.
-These routinely prescribed oxycontin, vicodin, percocet, and other opioid medication aren’t just detrimental to our health and addictive; but ineffective in fixing on opioids.
+These routinely prescribed oxycontin, Vicodin, Percocet, and other opioid medications aren’t just detrimental to our health and addictive; but ineffective in fixing opioids.

 Why Do We Get Headaches?

-Headaches are controlled by a nerve cluster called the Sphenopalative (SPG).
-A primary headache is caused by overactivity or problems with pain sensitive structures in your head, neck, or combination of these features can play a role in primary headaches.
+Headaches are controlled by a nerve cluster called the Sphenopalatine (SPG).
+A primary headache is caused by overactivity or problems with pain-sensitive structures in your head, neck, or a combination of these features that can play a role in primary headaches.

 MiRx: The Breakthrough Headache Solution

-Your painful headaches and migraines are controlled by a nerve cluster called the Sphenopalatine Ganglion (SPG), it is located in a difficult to reach area in the nasal cavity.
+Your painful headaches and migraines are controlled by a nerve cluster called the Sphenopalatine Ganglion (SPG), which is located in a difficult-to-reach area in the nasal cavity.
 Our MiRx treatment is a nasal spray that is able to reach the SPG and give instant relief.
-MiRx is a nerve blocker and isn’t just a bandaid for symptoms, but gives long term relief.
+MiRx is a nerve blocker and isn’t just a bandaid for symptoms, but gives long-term relief.

-The MiRx protocol is a treatment program designed to treat migraines, headaches, fascial pain, and head pain.
+The MiRx Protocol is a treatment program designed to treat migraines, headaches, facial pain, and head pain.
 The protocol is made up of two parts.
-The first stage of treatment stops the reaction of the nervous system and alleviates the headache.
+The first treatment stage stops the nervous system’s reaction and alleviates the headache.
 This is referred to as the medical component.
-The second stage of the MiRx protocol treats and rehabilitates the underlying condition, which is the physical component.
-These two combines can effectively eliminate the conditions causing your headache or face pain.
+The second stage of the MiRx Protocol treats and rehabilitates the underlying condition, which is the physical component.
+These two combined can effectively eliminate the conditions causing your headache or face pain.
 These two work together to provide long-term migraine relief.

 Chiropractic Care and Physical Therapy

-The second stage of the MiRx protocol treats and rehabilitates the underlying condition, which is the physical component.
-Based on the individual's underlying problems, our providers may need to implement additional treatments to ensure a full recovery.
+The second stage of the MiRx Protocol treats and rehabilitates the underlying condition, which is the physical component.
+Based on the individual’s underlying problems, our providers may need to implement additional treatments to ensure a full recovery.
 The second phase of your treatment will involve chiropractic care and physical therapy.
-As an integrated medical office that specializes in physical medicine we can utilize all of these treatments to address the underlying cause and know what triggers your headaches.
+As an integrated medical office specializing in physical medicine, we can utilize all these treatments to address the underlying cause and know what triggers your headaches.

 New Patient Consult

-MiRx is the latest and best headache treatment in the valley.
-We don't want this latest treatment to be kept a secret.
-We have helped hundreds of our patients painful headaches with this protocol and we'd like to help your chronic headaches.
+MiRx is the latest and best medication for chronic headache treatment in Phoenix.
+We don’t want this latest treatment to be kept a secret.
+We have helped hundreds of our patient’s painful headaches with this protocol and we’d like to help your chronic headaches.
 Our medical office is offering a complimentary new patient consult special.
-To schedule your complimentary consultation and to learn more click on the link below.
+To schedule your complimentary consultation and learn more, click on this link.